2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer-external.md

 After copying the files between disks, we now can tear down the migration deployments.

-1. First, delete the service created in [](migrate-external:create-ingress) by running the following in the destination hub context:
+1. First, delete the service created in [an earlier step](migrate-external:create-ingress) by running the following in the destination hub context:
    ```shell
    kubectl -n <DST-HUB> delete service/openssh-service
    ```